 What’s with your walls?

 Just as most TV wall mounts are compatible with drywall, all TVs use a standard mounting pattern, called a VESA pattern.
 The name is an acronym for the Video Electronics Standards Association, the body that decided what that generic pattern is.
-Basically, it just means that whichever wall mount you choose will be easy to attach to your TV.
+Basically, it just means that whichever wall mount you choose, it will be easy to attach to your TV.

 Size, weight, and flexibility

 The next thing to consider is the flexibility you want your TV to have while mounted.
 If you want to be able to see your TV from other rooms, a good option is a pivoting wall mount.
 This will let you change the direction the TV is facing to optimize the picture on the screen, even if you aren’t sitting right in front of the TV.
-If you are mounting your TV above the average eye level (42 inches) you might want to invest in a TV wall mount that tilts down to improve picture quality.
+If you are mounting your TV above the average eye level (42 inches), you’ll want to invest in a TV wall mount that tilts down to improve picture quality.
 Fortunately, most mounts can tilt and pivot.

-Lastly, if you are mounting your TV in the corner you will most likely need a specially designed corner mount.
+Lastly, if you are mounting your TV in the corner, you will most likely need a specially designed corner mount.
 A fully articulating mount is necessary to secure the mounting plate to the wall and keep the TV extended at all times.
 There are a number of creative wall mounts on the market; keep an open mind and you might find something unusual — and perfect for you.